zmalone/chef-web-docs/source/fundamentals-series/week-2.md

 ### Homework

-Before participating in [Chef Fundamentals Module 3][spring-fund-week-3], you may want to get a little more information on exactly what happens when you run the <codeinline>chef-client</codeinline> application.
+Before participating in [Part 3: Node object and Chef roles][spring-fund-week-3], you may want to get a little more information on exactly what happens when you run the <codeinline>chef-client</codeinline> application.
 Checkout this video for a detailed explanation of the <codeinline>chef-client</codeinline> run.
 After viewing this video, you will be able to:

 * List all the steps taken by a <codeinline>chef-client</codeinline> during a run
 * Explain the basic security model of Chef